 2. Improved Range of Motion: Many individuals who undergo dry needling report experiencing an enhanced range of motion in the treated area.
 Dry needling increases flexibility and mobility by relieving muscle spasms (trigger points) and improving blood flow to the muscles, allowing individuals to move freely without discomfort.

 3. Faster Recovery: Compared to traditional treatments, such as medication or physical therapy alone, dry needling has been shown to accelerate the recovery process for specific musculoskeletal injuries.
 This can be especially helpful for athletes striving to perform their best on and off the field.
-We also have had great success ensuring our patients can continue performing their best at work and home.
+We also have had great success ensuring our patients continue performing their best at work and home.

 4. Minimal Side Effects: Since dry needling involves inserting thin needles into the skin, the risk of adverse side effects is relatively low compared to more invasive procedures.
 Most individuals experience only mild discomfort or temporary soreness at the treatment site, which typically resolves within a few hours to a few days.